-KingUsingAssignedReadingsforRIN
+KingActivity1

 Using the assigned readings to help you prepare for the Research Interests Narrative essay:

 --Think about each reading in relation with your Research Interests Narrative essay assignment.
 What parts of the writer’s experience resonates with you as you reflect on your own academic journey?